 Full coverage can also include other types of insurance, such as personal injury protection, medical payments coverage, and uninsured/underinsured motorist insurance.
 Some states require drivers to have these types of insurance anyway, but they may be optional in other states.

-Do You Need Full Coverage or Liability Insurance?
+Do You Need Liability Insurance or Full Coverage?

 You should always get full coverage insurance if you can afford it.
 No matter how good of a driver you might be, your vehicle is likely going to get damaged in some way or another.
 Having full coverage insurance will provide a wide financial safety net that will alleviate some of the burden that comes with handling car issues.